Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Introduction

-The Temperley--Lieb algebra and its affine and periodic versions find further applications in statistical mechanics, to describe special families of models defined in terms of non-local observables~\cite{PRZ06,J09}, with the Temperley--Lieb diagrams conveniently encoding the connectivity properties of these objects.
+The Temperley--Lieb algebra and its affine and periodic versions find further applications in statistical mechanics to describe special families of models defined in terms of non-local observables~\cite{PRZ06,J09}, with the Temperley--Lieb diagrams conveniently encoding the connectivity properties of these objects. \cref{fig:maps.to.ATL} gives examples of configurations of two statistical models on the square lattice, namely the model of bond percolation and the Ising model, and their maps to connectivity diagrams of the algebra $\atl_n(\beta)$.
 Interestingly, the representations of $\atl_n(\beta)$ and $\ptl_n(\beta)$ relevant in physics are finite-dimensional, marking a clear contrast with the algebras' infiniteness.
 The reasons behind this are clear.
 First, on a periodic geometry, the curves that form the Temperley--Lieb diagrams may wind arbitrarily many times along this axis.
-Second, such curves may close around this axis and thus form {\it non-contractible loops}, of which there can also be arbitrarily many.
+Second, such curves may close after winding along this periodicity axis and thus form {\it non-contractible loops}, of which there can also be arbitrarily many.
 It thus makes sense to define and study quotients of $\atl_n(\beta)$ and $\ptl_n(\beta)$, with extra relations that render the resulting algebras finite-dimensional.
-A first objective in this paper is to study and define such algebras, where (i) the non-contractible loops are removed with weights $\alpha$, and (ii) the winding of the curves around the full $n$ nodes is equivalent to no winding at all, times an {\it unwinding factor} $\gamma$.
+A first objective of this paper is to study and define such algebras, where (i) the non-contractible loops are removed with weights $\alpha$, and (ii) the winding of the curves around the full $n$ nodes is equivalent to no winding at all, times an {\it unwinding factor} $\gamma$.
 We refer to these quotient algebras as {\it uncoiled affine Temperley--Lieb algebras} and {\it uncoiled periodic Temperley--Lieb algebras}.
+These algebras turn out to depend crucially on the parity of the system size~$n$.
+In particular, it is natural to define two types of uncoiled algebras for $n$ even compared to just one type for $n$ odd.
+This will thus lead to a total of six algebras, half of them associated with $\atl_n(\beta)$ and the other half with $\ptl_n(\beta)$.
 In a sense, by studying these quotients, we will be fragmenting the infinite-dimensional algebras $\atl_n(\beta)$ and $\ptl_n(\beta)$ into families of finite-dimensional ones, whose representation theory can be expected to be simpler.
+In particular, we hope that this fragmentation will help make the study of the indecomposable modules more amenable.